Facing surge, Austria will mandate COVID-19 shots, lock down

-VIENNA (AP) — Austria announced a new national lockdown and a plan to mandate vaccinations as coronavirus infections hit a record high Friday, forcing the government to walk back promises that such blanket shutdowns were a thing of the past.
+VIENNA (AP) — Austria announced a national lockdown and a plan to mandate vaccinations as coronavirus infections hit a record high Friday, forcing the government to walk back promises that strict shutdowns were a thing of the past.

-Imposing a mandate would give Austria one of the world’s most stringent vaccine requirements.
-Chancellor Alexander Schallenberg said those who didn't comply would likely be fined but gave no other details.
+While the scope of the proposed mandate was unclear, a blanket requirement would be a first for a Western country.
+Chancellor Alexander Schallenberg said those who didn’t comply would likely be fined but gave no other details.

-The moves come as vaccinations in Austria have plateaued at one of the lowest rates in Western Europe and as hospitals in heavily hit states have warned that their intensive care units are reaching capacity.
+The moves come as vaccinations in Austria have plateaued at one of the lowest rates in Western Europe, and as hospitals in heavily hit states have warned that their intensive care units are reaching capacity.
+Average daily deaths have tripled in recent weeks — though the number of fatalities reported over the past week remains well below the high of last winter and 13 U.S. states are already seeing more deaths per 100,000 people.

 The lockdown will start Monday and initially will last for 10 days, when it will be reevaluated, Schallenberg said.
 Starting Feb.
 1, the country will also make vaccinations mandatory — though the chancellor gave few details about what that meant or how it would work.